d0tTino/GeneCoder/README.md

 The `--allow-registry` flag is required to opt in to downloading and executing third-party code.
 Only use registries from trusted sources.
+Every registry entry must include either a `checksum` or a `signature` which is verified during installation.
+Set `GENECODER_PLUGIN_PUBLIC_KEY` to the public key path when using signatures.

 For details on submitting scores to the plugin challenge and viewing the leaderboard interface see the